 Where CityU Can Take YouThe business awareness, confidence and skill you possess when you complete your master's degree in business administration can change your prospects for life.
 Alumni of CityU's in-class and online M.B.A. programs often receive promotions or shift careers into some of the following titles:

 Get Started Today!If you have a bachelor's degree from an accredited university, you qualify to apply to CityU's M.B.A. program.
 We are confident that the skills you learn here will prepare you for success, so we don't require you to take the Graduate Management Admission Test (GMAT) or any other standardized test for enrollment consideration.
 Speak with a CityU School of Management advisor to learn more.

 Business Core Courses (36)

 Successful managers need to understand the fundamentals of business practices within a global context.
-This course will introduce you to the overall MBA program and the strategies required in preparing a comprehensive and viable business plan.
-You will also practice business decision-making through the use of simulations, and practical, analytical, and conceptual foundations in team-based learning.
-Learning how to find relevant data through the use of credible sources will be a main focus of this course, as well as how to effectively communicate in writing.
+This course will introduce students to the overall MBA program where business decision-making through the use of simulations and practical, analytical, and conceptual foundations in team-based learning will be practiced.
+Learning how to find relevant data through the use of credible sources will also be a main focus of this course, including the development of effective communication skills.

 The knowledge, competence and mastery of global business communication and research are essential for success in the global business environment.
 This course introduces students to the importance and power of intercultural communication and international research skills in the global business environment.
 Students will learn the most effective methods for communicating information, data, research and ideas to both external and internal multicultural stakeholders, and conducting international business research.
 Global Business Communication and Research is a course designed to help students understand, develop and strengthen communication skills required for success in global business, which includes multicultural domestic, international and multinational commerce.